 - Work experience: Please describe any work experience you might have.
 Not all applicants have work experience, but for those who do, some description of it helps us better evaluate your application.

 - GRE scores: These scores let us compare the basic skills of applicants from diverse backgrounds.
 We are aware that (1) test performance can improve considerably with practice, (2) some people do not perform well on tests, (3) and the verbal GRE is harder for some foreign applicants.
-While we do not require the GRE General score, the test provides an additional objective form of evaluation that is often helpful in determining an applicant's abilities.

 - TOEFL and IELTS scores: Applicants whose native language is not English and who have not received a college degree from an institution where the instruction is in English must take the TOEFL or IELTS exam.
 Additional evidence (e.g., certificate of completion of an English course) may also be submitted.
 We generally do not consider applicants who have scored below 620 (PBT) or 260 (CBT) or IBT (105), and prefer scores higher than that.
 The corresponding minimum IELTS score is 7.5.
 If you are exempt from taking the an English language test, please email the Graduate School directly at [email protected] to get a waiver.
 More information.

 - Personal Statement: The statement that accompanies your application is an important element that helps us learn more about you.

 - Awards, honors, and prizes: Unless they are well-known (e.g., NSF fellowship or graduation with honors), please give details about them (how many candidates? how many awards? what were the selection criteria?).
 This is especially important for foreign applicants.
 If these awards are really important, we would expect your recommenders to mention them.

 - Research experience: Research experience is not required for master's applicants and many of our applicants do not have any, but you can use experience you've had to demonstrate your ability to handle graduate-level data science material.